nashitshayan/battleship/notes.md

 #### TODOs:

-- [ ] Implement random CPU ship placement
+- [x] Implement random CPU ship placement
-- [ ] test it by reloading the game and observe the ship placement on cpu board
+- [x] test it by reloading the game and observe the ship placement on cpu board

+## Aug 13, 2022

+There's two bugs that I've noticed that I gotta fix.
+One is that the CPU is attacking same coords again.
+Second is that cells remain clickable and hence continue to function even after gameover.

+#### TODOs:

+- [x] make getRandomTargets work properly
+- [ ] make cells unclickable after a click
+- [ ] remove event listener from board after gameover